reelyactive/barnowl-aruba/README.md

 Getting Started
 ---------------

 Follow our step-by-step [Configure an Aruba Instant AP](https://reelyactive.github.io/diy/aruba-instant-config/) tutorial to get started with __barnowl-aruba__ or __Pareto Anywhere__.
-Or visit our [Aruba Networks integration](https://www.reelyactive.com/pareto/anywhere/infrastructure/aruba/) page to learn about alternative configurations such as Aruba IoT Transport for Azure.
+Or visit our [HPE Aruba Networking integration](https://www.reelyactive.com/pareto/anywhere/infrastructure/aruba/) page to learn about alternative configurations such as Aruba IoT Transport for Azure.

 Learn "owl" about the __raddec__ JSON data output:
 -  [reelyActive Developer's Cheatsheet](https://reelyactive.github.io/diy/cheatsheet/)